 High-end goods such as purses, sunglasses and clothes are frequently counterfeit and identifying these fake products can be difficult.
 With the help of AI in policing, it's becoming easier for law enforcement to spot and identify fakes.
 Startup company Entrupy has developed a device that can take microscopic photographs of multiple areas on an item and run it though algorithms that analyze various materials such as leather, wood or metal.
 The company claims more than a 98% accuracy rate in detecting counterfeits, and provides users with a certificate of authenticity if the item is real.

 AI algorithms are also able to help investigations into financial crimes such as expense report fraud or stolen credit cards.
 Banks can train AI algorithms with historical data, and coupled with transaction monitoring systems, they can be used to verify or flag transactions that look out of the ordinary.

 Potential misuse of AI in policing

 Police departments are able to take advantage of the benefits of AI technology to fight and solve crime but also face pushback from communities that wish to preserve privacy and security in the process.
 Many of these technologies are still new, so laws and regulations have not caught up with their use.
 Some people argue that these technologies can be misused and potentially violate rights or disproportionately target minorities and people of color.
-Some police departments in cities such as Orlando, FL or Detroit are piloting facial recognition technologies within their departments.
+Police departments in cities such as Orlando, Fla., and Detroit are piloting facial recognition technologies within their departments.

 Because it's in a pilot phase, policies and guidelines are not yet in place to help keep these departments in check.
 Facial recognition systems have been known to be less accurate identifying people with darker skin tones.
 Many commercial facial-analysis services currently used by police departments were found to be far less accurate in identifying black women than white men according to a 2016 study conducted by Georgetown.